Module administrators

 Manage permissions

 Which lists all of the available modules, and whether this user is user admin, an internal user, an editor, an approve or a module admin for each specific module.
-For example, a GDPR module is shown below:
+For example, you could change permission for the GDPR module.

 Here, you can select which 'status' is given to the user, for that module.